k4sh4n1/research/proposal.md

 * Stage 5: validation and testing
    * Back-testing with multiple decades of historic market data
    * Live testing on demo trading accounts

-For stage 2, the structural dynamics methods to be candidate for investigation are listed as follows, but they are not limited to this list.

-* Mass-spring systems
-* Modal analysis
-* Natural frequency detection
-* Spectral analysis
-* Fourier transform
-* Structural health monitoring methods
-* Damping ratio
-* Finite element analysis, FEA
-* ...

 ## Expected contributions